vinay7330/Automate_worklogs_from_sheets_to_jira/README.md

 ## ✅ Prerequisites

-- Jira Server/Data Center with API access and a Personal Access Token (PAT)
+- Jira account Personal Access Token (PAT)
 - Google account with access to the target Google Sheet
 - Should be connected to JTG's VPN